Lamb hits first HR in more than a year, D-backs top Rockies

 GREINKE OUT

-Diamondbacks pitcher Zack Greinke will not pitch in the All-Star Game next week, Lovullo confirmed Saturday.
+Diamondbacks pitcher Zack Greinke will not pitch in the All-Star Game next week, Lovullo confirmed.
 Greinke is electing not to participate due to personal reasons.

 Greinke earned his 10th win of the season Friday night with seven scoreless innings against the Rockies.
 The six-time All-Star and former Cy Young Award winner was replaced for this year’s game by Felipe Vazquez of the Pittsburgh Pirates.